agiletiger/ojotas/README.md

 ## Roadmap
 ### V1
 - [] support simpleQuery method (no need to specify aliases as we are returning just one entity with not relations)
+- [] define how to specify the unique identifiers for each entity when doing complexQuery
 - [] support complexQuery method (need to specify aliases as we are returning an entity with its relations)
 - [] create TS types from the queries
 - [] check queries in a compile step against the database